The Secret To Making Your Coffee Taste BETTER Than A Barista’s

-I know you're probably thinking thats much of a too simple answer - but hear me out... or risk brewing and drinking bad coffee for another 5 years..
+I know you're probably thinking that this answer is too simple – but hear me out… or risk brewing and drinking bad coffee for another 5 years..

 Making coffee is both an art and a science.
-But lets emphasise on the 'science' part of things.
+But lets emphasize on the ‘science' part of things.

 Because we can see the ‘art' side of coffee everywhere (hipster baristas, fancy pour over coffee machines, latte art, etc.)

 The fact is, if you think of brewing a coffee through the eyes of a scientist: You have a list of variables, and then you have the human (that's you, buddy)

 The variables are your coffee brewer, your coffee beans, you burr grinder, a scale, water temp etc etc etc.

 These can all be controlled with consistency (just keep things the same)

 And then there is YOU.
 The human.